-5.1 Queue Management Strategies
+A. Queue Management Strategies

 In the following two subsections we present our simulation results for WFQ and WRED.
 For both solutions, we maintain queues of size 6 and 12 for call requests and SMS messages, respectively.
 We experimented with several values of queue size and found these to provide a good balance between additional latency and robustness.
-Note that because the arrival rate of SMS messages is greater than the processing rate ( $\rho > 1$ ), no finite queue can prevent dropping.
+Note that because the arrival rate of SMS messages is greater than the processing rate ($\rho > 1$), no finite queue can prevent dropping.

-5.1.1 Weighted Fair Queueing

-Buffering alone is not sufficient to protect against congestion [26, 17].
-We apply WFQ with a weight of 2 for calls and 1 for SMS messages to ensure voice calls receive a suitable amount of SD-CCH bandwidth.
+1) Weighted Fair Queueing: Buffering alone is not sufficient to protect against congestion [28], [36]; rather, mechanisms designed to mediate tail drop blocking are necessary.
+We apply WFQ with a weight of 2 for calls and 1 for SMS messages to ensure voice calls receive a suitable amount of SDCCH bandwidth.

-Figure 7 illustrates the resulting blocking for a sector implementing WFQ.
+Figure 11 illustrates the resulting blocking for a sector implementing WFQ.
 The preferential treatment of voice traffic eliminates the blocking previously seen in an unprotected system.
 Incoming text messages, however, continue to experience roughly the same blocking (72%) observed by all traffic in the base attack scenario.
-As is shown in Figure 8, the queue itself does nothing to prevent congestion.
+As is shown in Figure 12, the queue itself does nothing to prevent congestion.
 Total queue utilization is 65%.
 As two-thirds of the queue space is available to text messaging, this represents a near total average occupancy of the SMS queue and a virtually unused voice traffic queue.
-Such an observation confirms our analytical results.
+Such an observation conforms to our analytical results.
 This figure also demonstrates the ability to protect voice services, as TCH utilization is not lowered during the attack.